usc-isi-i2/Web-Karma/vagrant/README.md

  3. ```vagrant up```
  4. Open localhost:8080 in a browser

 The karma folder in Web-Karma/vagrant is set as KARMA_HOME.
-If you want to use a customised karma home, copy your karma folder to Web-Karma/vagrant.
+To use a custom karma home, copy your karma folder to Web-Karma/vagrant.

 Notes:
 Since the Guest OS is behind a NAT, we set the SPARK_LOCAL_IP using the tun0 interface as the IP address.
 This is done in the spark-env.sh file